UbiqueInnovation/ubkit-ios/Documentation/Usage.md

         // if it has not been granted yet... locationManager.startLocationMonitoring(canAskForPermission: true)

-        // ...otherwise, it is assumed that the user has been asked to grant
+        // ...or not, where it is assumed that the user has been asked to grant
-        // location permissions at some other point in the application. locationManager.startLocationMonitoring()
+        // location permissions at some other point in the application. locationManager.startLocationMonitoring(canAskForPermission: false)
     }

     override func viewDidDisappear(animated: Bool) {